elixir-lang/elixir-lang.github.com/_posts/2019-01-01-gsoc-projects.markdown

 *Student: Tallys Martins*

 ElixirBench aims to be a service to monitor performance of Elixir projects.
-The goal of the GSoC project is to bring ElixirBench up and have it run nightly performance monitoring of significant Elixir projects (like Elixir core).
+The goal of the GSoC project is to bring ElixirBench up and have it run nightly performance monitoring of significant Elixir projects (including Elixir itself).
 The end goal is to have a platform that, given a project from GitHub, will monitor the performance of new releases of that project and look for performance regressions.
 The benchmarking process will be controlled through a configuration file that will specify the benchmark scripts to run.

 We have high hopes for this tool as we see value in it for the whole community and for core Elixir projects alike.

 [gsoc]: https://summerofcode.withgoogle.com
 [stream_data]: https://github.com/whatyouhide/stream_data